benjamin-heasly/geffenlab-ephys-pipeline/docs/cortex-user-setup.md

 ## pipeline code

-We're using two Nexftlow pipelines:
+We're using two repos with Nexftlow pipelines:
- - the [AIND ephys pipeline](https://github.com/AllenNeuralDynamics/aind-ephys-pipeline) for spike sorting and quality metrics
+ - the [AIND ephys pipeline](https://github.com/AllenNeuralDynamics/aind-ephys-pipeline) repo for spike sorting and quality metrics
- - our [Geffen lab ephys pipeline](https://github.com/benjamin-heasly/geffenlab-ephys-pipeline) for combining data modalities and producing summary figures and pickles
+ - our [Geffen lab ephys pipeline](https://github.com/benjamin-heasly/geffenlab-ephys-pipeline) repo for exporting to Phy and other processing

 We cloned these two Git repos into the geffenlab `nextflow/` subdirectory.